 - Line: 4 or 6 lb Monofilament, enough to fill the reel spool (Often the team at a sporting goods store can spool your reel for you, and if you are buying a new rod and reel from them, ask if they'll throw in a spool's worth of line for free.
 It'll usually work.)

 Those are the basics.
 As far as brands go, everyone has their favorites.
 You can't go wrong with Shimano reels.
-For a more in depth look at beginning trout set ups, check out my guide on Trout Fishing Gear to Get You Started.
+For a more in-depth look at beginning trout setups, check out my guide on Trout Fishing Gear to Get You Started.

-My Number One Recommended Trout Spinning Reel
+My Favorite Trout Spinning Reel